Best UI Animation Tools for iOS and Android Apps

 Why interface animations are so important

-As we have already said, an interface animation is a very useful tool which performs the following functions:
+As we have already said, an interface animation is a very useful tool that performs the following functions:

 - a navigation function, in other words - simplification of work with the application;